Star Trek project: History

-The impetus for the creation of the Star Trek project began out of Novell's desire to increase its competition against the monopoly of Microsoft and its DOS-based Windows products.
+The Star Trek project was started secretly in the late 1980s, after Intel released the i386 CPU.
+The impetus for the creation of the Star Trek project began out of Novell's desire to increase its competition against the monopoly of MS-DOS-based Windows products.
 While Microsoft was eventually convicted many years later of illegal monopoly status, Novell had called Microsoft's presence "predatory" and the US Department of Justice had called it "exclusionary" and "unlawful".
 Novell's first idea to extend its desktop presence with a graphical computing environment was to adapt Digital Research's GEM desktop environment, but Novell's legal department rejected this due to apprehension of a possible legal response from Apple, so the company went directly to Apple.
 With shared concerns in the anti-competitive marketplace, Intel's CEO Andy Grove supported the two companies in launching their joint project Star Trek on February 14, 1992 (Valentine's Day).

 Apple set a deadline of October 31, 1992 (Halloween Day), promising the engineering team members a performance bonus of a large cash award and a vacation in Cancun, Mexico.
 Of the project, team member Fred Monroe later reflected, "We worked like dogs.
 It was some of the most fun I've had working".

 Achieving their deadline goal and receiving their bonuses, the developers eventually reached a point where they could boot an Intel 486 PC (with very specific hardware) into System 7.1, and its on-screen appearance was indistinguishable from a Mac.
 However, every program would then need to be ported to the new x86 architecture to run.
 It was to sit on top of a then upcoming release of DR DOS and it was noted that programs would have to be recompiled.
 The tagline for the project was "to boldly go where no Mac has gone before", which Computerworld mocked with the comment "the OS that boldly goes where everyone else has been".

 However, the project was canceled in mid-1993 because of political infighting, personnel issues, and the questionable marketability of such a project.
 Apple's side of the project had seen the exit of a supportive CEO, John Sculley, in favor of a new CEO, Michael Spindler.
 Spindler was not interested in the project, instead reallocating most software engineering resources toward Power Macintosh, the company's ongoing migration to the competing PowerPC architecture.
 While Apple came close to releasing Rhapsody in 1998 on x86 systems, even going so far as to ship a developer release for Intel hardware, no Macintosh operating systems launched natively on Intel hardware until the official transition of Mac OS X in 2006.

 All the MBAs in the world can't convince us it’s a good model.